 Making a regular donation through your pay is easy to set up and costs you less than you think.

 Donations are taken from your pay before tax.
 This means that if you pledge to give £10 a month, it will only cost you £8 if you are a standard rate tax payer and HMRC will pay the rest.

-Choosing to give a regular monthly donation is one of the best and most efficient ways of supporting Air Ambulance Kent Surrey Sussex, because we know, day in day out, that we have a steady income stream that we can rely on.
+Choosing to give a regular monthly donation is one of the best and most efficient ways of supporting Air Ambulance Charity Kent Surrey Sussex (KSS) because we know, day in day out, that we have a steady income stream that we can rely on.